For

 were made for release on the Remington label.
 They were produced by

 Marcel Prawy.
-In 1951, Kurt Wöss
+In 1951, Kurt Wöss went

-music, even before Herbert von Karajan did.
-In Japan and also later
+Herbert von Karajan did.
+In Japan and also later in Australia, he often

-in Australia, he often conducted Bruckner Symphonies, he even performed
+conducted Bruckner Symphonies, he even performed twelve tone compositions

-twelve tone compositions in Tasmania!
+in Tasmania!

-After Kurt Wöss had left
+and others.
+After Kurt Wöss had left Vienna, recordings were made under

-By the time Wöss left Tokyo in 1954 and returned to Vienna, Remington
+left Tokyo in 1954 and returned to Vienna, Remington Records was no

-had signed a contract to make recordings in Berlin with the
+contract to make recordings in Berlin with the

-RIAS Symphony Orchestra.)
+RIAS Symphony Orchestra.

 Following